VessoVit/vvMedia/static/readme.txt

    "template" : "page"
 }

-We created this page as exploratitive space for topics of great importance for technology, culture and the future we pave for ourselves.
+We created this page as exploitative space for topics of great importance for technology, culture and the future we pave for ourselves.

 - to provide a window into Create Technology
-- excelate the role of new media in culture and its impact on daily life
+- accelerate the role of new media in culture and its impact on daily life
-- Understand and classified the existance information
+- Understand and classify the existing information
-- To collect, document and preserve knowadge for education
+- To collect, document and preserve knowledge for education
-- Experiment with new tehcnology
+- Experiment with new technology
 - Reviews, Requests and Results